wegotpop/principles-and-practices/practices/pull-requests/creating-a-pull-request.md

 If your PR builds on the work done in previous PRs then link to them via their id number using the Github auto-linking.

 If in a previous PR you committed to updating the change you will ideally use Github Issues to record the resolution and link the relevant PRs together.
-If you did not do this for any reason then it will simplify maintanence if you update the older PR to link to the new one that is related.
+If you did not do this for any reason then it will simplify maintenance if you update the older PR to link to the new one that is related.